Is religion evil? Avg Joe’s Story

 I messed up my chances for a sports scholarship and decided to join the Army to straighten my life out and plan for a career in of all things, police work.
 I hated seeing bad people get away with things.
 Maybe it started with the school bullies stealing my lunch?
 My inner feelings of anxiety were a constant battle because of people.
 I dreamed of arresting them to make life better for everyone else.
 As the partying spiraled out of control, I thought that joining the Army would be a way to have a good life (once I got straightened out of course).

 Little did I know being an MP in the Army was to bring the exact opposite.
 We were the heaviest of partiers and prided ourselves on it.
-Instead of getting on the right path it grew worse.
-My spiral downward grew deeper.
-Reality is the service seemed to make me worse than I was before.
-Instead of fighting crime, some of us MP’s used our power to do things like bust kids for possession of pot, let them go but confiscate their stash, and then go off and smoke it ourselves.
-I felt guilty and trapped like there was no escape.
+I became a pool table shark and cannot remember ever paying for a pitcher of beer, the trophy for each win.
+Instead of getting on the right path I was spiraling out of control.
+Reality is the service made me worse than I was before.
+Instead of fighting crime, some of us MP’s used our power to do things like bust ‘trainees’ for possession of pot.
+We’d let them go with a stern warning that we were saving their career, but confiscate their stash, and then go off and smoke it ourselves.
+Just a single time of participating in this dumb act made me feel horribly guilty, and my simple worries turned to extreme paranoia.
+Once in that ‘club’ put you in a dangerous position, one a naive 18-year-old could barely handle.
+Little did my mentors know I would never rat on them, I was way too scared to even consider saying a word to anyone.
+I felt very paranoid and trapped like there was no escape.

 The culmination happened one night when a group of my Army buddies at Edgewood, MD and I on a night of heavy partying decided to challenge a place called dead man’s curve.
 Its name came from legendary stories about several fatal accidents that had occurred there.
 Normally I am quite chicken (a worrier to the max back then) and usually smarter, but I allowed stupidity and the cheering of four other drunks in the car to persuade my foot to hit the gas as we were heading into the curve.